 Muslims try to tell us that Abraham and Isaac were good Muslims.
 They do this in an attempt to use the Bible to validate many of their troublesome traditions, such as having their womenfolk cover their face and in some cases, even their eyes with a black net by wearing the Burqa alienating themselves from the rest of society.
 While it is on my mind I thought to record my refute here for reference sake.

-Abraham had a problem, for driven by a dire famine into Egypt he feared the Egyptians would kill him for his beautiful wife Sarah, therefore asked her to tell them she was his sister if they inquired.
+Abraham, driven by a dire famine into Egypt feared the Egyptians would kill him for his beautiful wife Sarah sake, therefore he asked her to tell them she was his sister if they inquired.

 11 - And it came to pass, when he was come near to enter into Egypt, that he said unto Sarai his wife, Behold now, I know that thou art a fair woman to look upon:

 12 - Therefore it shall come to pass, when the Egyptians shall see thee, that they shall say, This is his wife: and they will kill me, but they will save thee alive.

 13 - Say, I pray thee, thou art my sister: that it may be well with me for thy sake; and my soul shall live because of thee.

 14 - And it came to pass, that, when Abram was come into Egypt, the Egyptians beheld the woman that she was very fair.

 15 - The princes also of Pharaoh saw her, and commended her before Pharaoh: and the woman was taken into Pharaoh's house.

 Verse 14 clearly tells us that he Egyptians saw Sarah’s face, but if as many Muslims say Abraham was a good Muslim, why didn’t he simply ask her not to remove her Burqa while in their presence?